 Benefits of “Ivan Chai”:

 The unique composition of the micro-elements determines the natural benefits of “Ivan Chai”.
-This is a mild laxative, emollient, enveloping, wound healing, analgesic, antispasmodic effect.
+Is has mild laxative, emollient, enveloping, wound soothing, semi-analgesic, and antispasmodic effect.

 It is scientifically proven that “Ivan Chai” has highest anti-inflammatory index among the commonly known plants, due to the very rich content of flavonoids, tannins, carotenoids, vitamin C, organic acids, triterpenoids, etc.